qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 1. Click on the name of your bucket to bring up additional options and settings.
 2. Click the Permissions tab
 3. Scroll down to Bucket policy and click Edit.
-Paste the following policy, editing the bucket name to reflect your bucket's name.
+Paste the following policy, editing the bucket name "aws-wksp-test" to reflect your bucket's name.

 ```json
 {